Ganderbal district: Language

-At the time of the 2011 census, 68.92% of the population spoke Kashmiri, 20.21% Gojri, 3.49% Pashto, 2.61% Pahari and 1.31% Hindi as their first language.
+Kashmiri and Gujari are two major spoken languages in Ganderbal district.
+Kashmiri spoken by 68.92% and Gujari by 20.21% Gujari of district's total population.
+Other spoken languages include: 3.49% Pashto, 2.61% Pahari, 1.33% Shina and 1.31% Hindi as their first language.
+Gujari makes up 40% of the population in Kangan tehsil.
 Balti and Shina are also spoken by small populations in the high mountains.